Pizzuti92/MG-MAMPOSSt/README.md

 ```
 Note that this time of execution refers to a laptop ASUS Intel(R) Core(TM) i7-8565U CPU 1.99 GHz.
 The output "MaxLik_ChameleonTest.dat" file should be the same found in the "test" folder in this repository.

 In order to perform the same run in MCMC mode type ```nmcmc=0``` in "Options.txt".
+We select ```Nsample=100000``` points in the chain.

 Running ```$ sh script/script_runmam.sh -t``` in this case should produce the marginalized distributions in the "test" folder.
-The corresponding (log) likelihood is stored in "MaxLike_ChameleonTestMCMC.dat" in the same folder
+The corresponding (log) likelihood is stored in "MaxLike_ChameleonTestMCMC.dat" in the same folder; the execution on a laptop with the features specified above should take roughly 10 minutes.